Miami University Logo

 In 2020, the workshop was led by Christopher Schaberg, Dorothy Harrell Brown Distinguished Professor of English at Loyola University of New Orleans and author of numerous books.
 Schaberg is founding co-editor of Object Lessons--a series of books about objects such as bread, refrigerators, neckties, and sewing needles--and the leader of a national series of NEH Institutes on public writing.

 In 2022-2023, the program allowed 20 faculty members to attend a two-day virtual workshop hosted by the Op-Ed Project.
 Participants then critiqued each other's essays in a workshop coordinated by Professor Kimberly Hamlin in early March.
-Participants receives $250 in professional expenses.
+Participants received $250 in professional expenses.

 Grant Development Workshops